State-facilitated Workplace Retirement Programs: What Businesses Should Know

 There will be penalties for failure to provide written notification to employees of the opt-in, as well as financial stakes that include making up missed contribution amounts in the amount each covered employee would have contributed (plus 6% interest rate).
 In addition, there will be a penalty of $25 for each month the covered employee was not enrolled in the program and $50 for each month they continue to be not enrolled after the date the original penalty is assessed.

 The Illinois Secure Choice Retirement Program is a mandatory state-facilitated Roth IRA savings program that plans to send enforcement notices to noncompliant employers starting in 2022.
 Employers that do not comply may face penalties of $250 per employee for the first year, and $500 per employee for each subsequent year depending on business size.
-One more wave of implementation is also planned: employers with 5-15 employees must register by November 2023.
+The final wave of implementation was completed on Nov.
+1, 2023.

 The MarylandSaves program requires businesses of all sizes to offer employees automatic enrollment in a payroll-deduction IRA.
 The MarylandSaves program launched in September 2022.